trick77/docker-observium/README.md

 $config['bad_if_regexp'][] = "/^br-.*/";
 ```

 Ensure that environment variables are configured appropriately, taking into account the specific syntax requirements outlined above.
+For a debugging
+tip, once the UI is up, check the "Full dump" and "Changed dump" in "Global Settings" to view how the environment variables were mapped to
+Observium's configuration.

 For further details on these configurations and their impact on Observium's behavior, consult the Observium documentation
 or the comments provided in the `observium/.env`  file.
 Adjust the settings according to your deployment needs.